Suggest New Software

 Student requests must include the name and contact information of a faculty sponsor who serves as the contact person and possible support resource for the package.
 Prior to the start of each academic term, faculty sponsorship is verified before any student requests are processed.

-You must verify that your software is not already currently offered (see the list of software available in Campus Computing Labs, and the lists for students and faculty, staff, and departments).
+You must verify that your software is not already currently offered (see the list of software available in Student Computing Labs, and the lists for students and faculty, staff, and departments).
 If similar software is available, explain why your version is required in your request.

 Software license usage and availability is monitored closely, and additional licenses are acquired only if specific evidence of need exists.
 Software licenses are maintained in a pool that is shared by computing labs and a program that provides academic courseware titles to faculty.
 The number of licenses that CSSD maintains for a given software package is determined by several factors, including: